 We’ve talked to our medical and leadership teams about what they recommend employees, including those at K, think about as the inevitable phasing back to daily office life begins.

-Check out K Health’s live polling of People Like You to see who is returning back to in-person work, and how they feel about it.
+We also did a poll of People Like You to see who is returning back to in-person work, and how they feel about it.

 Industries like healthcare, education and retail are seeing over 60% of people returning to work in-person full-time.